 You have the freedom to wear your pyjamas all day, if that’s what you want.
 Or miniskirts, whether they suit you or not.
 Or big hats.
 Whatever you feel like wearing to express what it feels like to be you.
 Yes, there may be occasional gossip, but who cares?

 You can take up new interests of your own.
 It might be paragliding.
 Or bible studies.
 Or the violin.
+Maintaining cognitive abilities and learning new skills, such as a new language, are important for keeping your mind active and mind sharp as you age.

 So, what did I do?
 I started yoga at the age of 50 and learned to stand on my head.
 I still do.
 And I took up choir singing in my early 50s.
 I am still loving it.

 And having written reports from research undertaken for various agencies all my life, I decided to write narrative books on subjects of interest to me.
-Including the one on being old, called The Granny Who Stands on her Head.
+Including the one on being old, called The Granny Who Stands on her Head

 I don’t know why it takes fifty or more years to gain a belief in ourselves, but it does seem to.